MV Abegweit (1947): Disposal and sale

 The replacement for Abegweit was a vessel that was laid down as MV Straitway; however, while under construction CN Marine decided to name this new vessel Abegweit.
 To accommodate this change, the original Abegweit was renamed Abby in fall 1982 and she maintained this name through the end of her ferry service.
+Confusion over the name change led the public to incorrectly assume the new vessel's name was Abegweit II.

-After finishing service on the Borden–Cape Tormentine route, the Abby was moved to Pictou, Nova Scotia and placed for sale during the winter of 1982–1983.
+After finishing service on the Borden–Cape Tormentine route, the Abby was moved to Pictou, Nova Scotia during the winter of 1982–1983 and advertised for sale by CN Marine.

-During the winter of 1982–1983, while the new Abegweit was in service between Borden and Cape Tormentine, the old Abby was docked at Pictou, Nova Scotia and advertised for sale by CN Marine.
 She was purchased by the Columbia Yacht Club in Chicago, Illinois.
 Chicago city ordinances barred the club from constructing a clubhouse on the waterfront, so the club decided to purchase the Abby and permanently moor her at their facility.

-Abby left the Northumberland Strait for good in April, 1983 and remains in "service" in Chicago.
-A curious phenomenon arising out of CN Marine's name-switch operation is that many in the general public assume the new vessel's name was Abegweit II — this is not the case as she was officially registered as Abegweit.
+Abby left the Northumberland Strait for good in April 1983 and remains in use in Chicago.

 Columbia Yacht Club

 Abegweit was purchased by the Columbia Yacht Club in 1983 and moved to Chicago that spring.
 In 1986, she appeared in an action sequence in the film, Running Scared.
-She continues to serve as club house for the CYC.
+She continues to serve as club house for the ColYC.
 The ship had new hull paint applied in 2010, preserving the traditional color scheme.